 As a general rule, workers such as cleaners, repair services, plumbers, home delivery operatives and others should not enter households where:

-- someone in the household is self-isolating because one or more household members has symptoms of coronavirus or has tested positive for coronavirus
+- the household is self-isolating as someone in their house or support bubble has symptoms of coronavirus or has tested positive for coronavirus

 - where someone in the household is clinically extremely vulnerable and has been advised to shield.

 However, where the work is essential to the safety and wellbeing of the household it should go ahead if possible.
 This would include emergency repairs or essential help to maintain a hygienic and safe home.
 What constitutes ‘essential’ work may vary depending on each household’s circumstances, and it is important to consider the balance of risk before any tradespeople come into your house.